VUV Reflectance Measurements for Materials Relevant to Argon and Xenon Experiments: Conclusions and future steps

 A significant achievement of this work is the successful operation of an optical measurement setup capable of performing angular-resolved reflectance measurements in the VUV range using a gaseous argon atmosphere.
 Unlike vacuum-based systems, this approach provides substantial experimental flexibility: motorized stages, electronic components, and complex instrumental geometries can be readily deployed without the constraints imposed by vacuum compatibility.
 This versatility enables sophisticated measurements that would be significantly more challenging or impractical in vacuum conditions, opening new possibilities for systematic characterization of detector materials.

 The measured angular distributions reveal a mixed specular-diffuse character for both aluminium and stainless steel surfaces.
 This finding has important implications for photon transport modelling: simple assumptions of purely specular or purely Lambertian reflection inadequately describe the true optical behaviour.
-Implementation of realistic angular distributions derived from the shading-function model \cite{Phong} parametrization into Monte Carlo simulations should improve predictions of light yield and photon detection efficiency.
+Implementation of realistic angular distributions derived from the shading-function model \cite{Phong} parametrization into Monte Carlo simulations should improve predictions of light yield.

-The integrated reflectance values measured in the VUV range (10–15\% at 45° AOI) are lower than both our UV–VIS measurements and the reflectance values typically assumed in DUNE-VD simulations, where about 70\% is considered for aluminium and 30-40\% for stainless steel \cite{DUNE:2023nqi}.
+The integrated reflectance values measured in the VUV range are lower than the reflectance values typically assumed in DUNE simulations, where about 70\% is considered for aluminium and 30-40\% for stainless steel \cite{DUNE:2023nqi}.
 This discrepancy implies that the contribution of field-cage and cryostat surfaces to the overall light yield should be carefully re-evaluated.

 These preliminary results should be interpreted with appropriate caution.
 A comprehensive evaluation of measurement systematics is currently underway, with detailed findings to be presented in forthcoming publications.
 In particular, the extrapolation procedure used to estimate light scattered at wide angles beyond the PMT acceptance —critical for diffuse samples— requires more rigorous assessment.
 Refined treatments accounting for potential asymmetries and instrumental effects are under development to ensure robust determinations of the total integrated reflectance.